agility/agility-content-fetch-js-sdk/README.md

 - Get a sitemap for a given channel
 - Get a page, including its content zones, modules, and their content
 - Get a content item
-- Query a content list
+- Query a content list using a filter syntax
 - Optional in-memory caching

 ## Getting Started